By: Ana Reisdorf, MS, RD

 What Is Lactose Intolerance?

 Lactose is a naturally occurring sugar found in milk and other dairy products.
 Lactose intolerance, also considered as a milk intolerance, occurs when lactase, the enzyme needed to digest lactose, isn’t present in the body.
 Because it cannot be digested properly, when lactose is consumed it causes digestive issues such as cramps, nausea, and gas, to name a few.

 Is lactose intolerance the same thing as milk allergy?

 Lactose intolerance is often confused with an allergy to milk and/or dairy.
 However, these are two very different conditions.
 Milk allergies in babies typically appear in infants in their first year of life but in some cases, children may outgrow a milk allergy later on in childhood.
 In comparison, a lactose intolerance typically sets in later in childhood or even adulthood.
 Also unlike a milk allergy, an intolerance to lactose is not life-threatening.
 The symptoms can cause great discomfort but can also be avoided by avoiding lactose-containing products.

-In some rare cases, babies are born without lactase and thus are lactose intolerant from birth.
-In other cases, lactose intolerance may be a symptom of something else.
+To answer that question, in some rare cases, babies are born without and thus are from birth.
+In other cases, lactose intolerance in toddlers may be a symptom of something else.
 For instance, if your child experienced an infection or was diagnosed with celiac disease (an inability to digest gluten), his or her digestive tract may be irritated and unable to digest lactose for the time being.
 As your child’s digestive tract heals from damage or irritation, though, they will likely become tolerant of lactose again.